freewind/mockito-serialization-issue/README.md

 Demo some `Serializable` problems with Mockito.

-If you run the `Demo.scala` code, it will report some `NotSerializableException` exception:
+If you run the `demo.MockitoDemo.scala` code, it will report some `NotSerializableException` exception:

 ```
 ### checking no-mockito: class Task